HussainAther/philosophy/causality/emergence.md

 We can decompose this to give rise to more and more refined partiitons in which symmetries are broke nadn equivalence classes become smaller and smaller.
 Phenomenal families of mental states emerge.

-On a metaphysical level,

-At the metaphysical level, the mental and the physical remain epistemic, but the undivided whole is added as an ontic dimension.
-This reminds one of Plato's ideas or Kant's things-in-themselves, which are empirically inaccessible in principle and, in this sense, scientificallly mute.
-Indeed, an undivided whole cannot be further characterized without introducing distinctions that break up the wholeness.
-Yet, it provides one asset in the metaphyscis of the mind-matter problem that no other philosophical position provides: the emergence of mind-matter correlations as a direct and immediate consequence.

-Determinism is often understood as a feature of ontic descriptions of states and observables whereas stochasticity refers to epistemic descriptions .
-Mathematical models of classical point mechanics are most common examples of deterministic descriptions, and three properties of these descriptions are particularly important: (1) differential dynamics, (2) unique evolution, and (3) value determinateness.
-(1) means essentially that the system's evolution obeys a differential equation (or some similar algorithm) in a space of ontic states.
-(2) says that for given initial and boundary conditions there is a unique trajectory.
-(3) assumes that any state be described with arbitrarily small (non-zero) error.
+On a metaphysical level, mental and physical epistemic limits describe the undivided whole as an ontic (physical factual existence) dimesnion.
+They reminesce of Plato's ideas and Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
+The mind-matter problem causes an emergence of mind-matter correlations as direct and immediate consequence of the ontic, undivided whole that can't be further divided without introducing more distinctions.
+Many describe determinism as a feature of ontic descriptions of states and observables while stochasticity uses epistemic descriptions.
+Mathematical models of classical opint mechanics are most common examples of deterministic descriptions and three properties of them are important.
+(1) The differential dynamics mean the system's evolution obeys a differential equation in a space of ontic states.
+(2) The unique evolution of the system means initial and boundary conditions give a unique trajectory.
+(3) The value determinateness assumes that any state can be described with arbitrarily small error.
+These three features define a hierarchy ofr the contextual emergence of determinstic descriptions assuming (1) is a necessary condition for determinism, (2) can be proven under sufficient condition that trajectories created by a vector field obeying (1) pass through points whose distacne is stable under small pertubrations.
+We assume (2) for almost every intiial condition as a necessary condition of determinism that defines a phase flow with weak causality.
+To prove (3), we need strong causality as a sufficient condition.

 These three points are not independent from each other but define a hierarchy for the contextual emergence of deterministic descriptions assuming (1) as a necessary condition for determinism,